geofmureithi-zz/broker/README.md

 In Broker you insert an event and its data via a JSON POST request (/insert).
 Broker publishes the latest event to an event stream via SSE (/events) and keeps all versions in its database that can be viewed in a JSON GET request (/audit/{event}).

 When the client first subscribes to the SSE connection (/events) all the latest events and data is sent to the client.
-Combined with sending the latest event via SSE when subscribed negates any necessity to do any GET API requests in the lifecycle of events.
+Combined with sending the latest event via SSE when subscribed negates any necessity to do any GET API requests in the lifecycle of an event.

 The side-effect of this system is that the latest event is the schema.
 Old events are saved in the database and are not changed but the latest event is the schema for the front-end.
 This is pure NoSQL as the backend is agnostic to the event data.